 “Real coffee drinkers take their coffee black.”
 Sound familiar?
 This claim has unfortunately become commonplace.
-A simple Google search will yield no shortage of judgmental testimonies on why people who drink black coffee are better, healthier, or somehow... more disciplined?
+A simple Google search will yield no shortage of judgmental testimonies on why people who like drinking black coffee are better, healthier, or somehow... more disciplined?

 It’s hard to pinpoint when exactly this idea started.
 The why is a little clearer, and understandable to a point.
 From seed to cup, a ton of people put an abundance of love and care into making sure the coffee you’re drinking is absolutely delicious.
-Specialty coffee buyers often select and purchase beans based on how they taste without any additives.
+Specialty coffee buyers often select and purchase coffee beans and coffee blends based on how they taste without any additives like coffee creamer.
 A lot of baristas then take pride in their ability to brew a delicious cup of coffee that can stand on its own.

 However, none of this changes the reality that coffee is meant to be enjoyed.
 There’s no such thing as the “best” cup of coffee — or rather, the “best” cup of coffee for you is simply the one you personally love the most.
 It’s not a mark against that barista’s skills or pride if someone prefers coffee with additives, nor does it diminish the meticulousness and care a farmer put into growing it.